 - 1. Towers that solely support amateur (HAM) radio equipment and conform to all applicable performance criteria as set forth in Section 1304 are permitted only in the rear yard, and shall be located ten feet from any lot line and any principal building.
-Towers are limited to the maximum building height of the applicable district plus an additional ten feet, unless a taller tower is technically necessary to engage successfully in amateur radio communications and obtains a special use approval as required by this section. - 2.
-Antennas may also be building-mounted and are limited to a maximum height of ten feet above the structure, unless a taller antenna is technically necessary to engage successfully in amateur radio communications and special use approval is obtained. - 3.
+Towers are limited to the maximum building height of the applicable district plus an additional ten feet. - 2.
+Antennas may also be building-mounted and are limited to a maximum height of ten feet above the structure. - 3.
 Every effort shall be made to install towers or antennas in locations that are not readily visible from adjacent residential lots or from the public right-of-way, excluding alleys. - 4.
-An antenna or tower that is proposed to exceed the height limitations is a special use.
-The operator shall provide evidence that a taller tower and/or antenna is technically necessary to engage successfully in amateur radio communications.
-In addition, the applicant shall provide evidence that the tower and/or antenna will not prove a hazard and that it conforms to all applicable performance criteria of Section 1304.
-As part of the application, the applicant shall submit a site plan showing the proposed location of the tower or antenna, as well as its relation to the principal building and accessory structures. - 5.
 Any antennas and/or towers owned and operated by the City are exempt from these requirements.